The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

 to obtain a natural transformation

-The following is the cohomological analogue of the dimensional reduction theorem of \cite{BBS}. \begin{theorem}\cite[Thm.A.1]{Chicago2} The natural transformation $\pi_!\nu\pi^*$ is a natural isomorphism.
-It follows (see \cite[Cor.A.7]{Chicago2}) that if $X$ is the total space of a $G$-equivariant affine fibration $\pi\colon X\rightarrow X'$ for $G$ an algebraic group, and $S\subset X'$ is a $G$-invariant subspace of the base, there is a natural isomorphism in compactly supported cohomology
+\begin{theorem}\cite[Thm.A.1]{Chicago2} The natural transformation $\pi_!\upsilon\pi^*$ is a natural isomorphism. \end{theorem} This is a cohomological analogue of the dimensional reduction theorem of \cite{BBS}.
+It implies (see \cite[Cor.A.7]{Chicago2}) that if $X$ is the total space of a $G$-equivariant affine fibration $\pi\colon X\rightarrow X'$ for $G$ an algebraic group, and $S\subset X'$ is a $G$-invariant subspace of the base, there is a natural isomorphism in compactly supported cohomology